 Great News!
 Family No 2 (a beautiful couple and their two girls) arrived in July and are well settled now and attending school.
 They've reconnected with family and making lots of progress on English and learning about Canada.
-Family No. 1 is finally scheduled to arrive at the end of September!
-We're so excited to these four teens and adult in this family.
+Family No. 1 has arrived at the end of October!
+We're so excited to welcome these two teens and two adults in this family.

 Thank you to everyone who contributed to fundraising for Family #3 (13 of them!).
 We havemet our goal with your very generous support.
 Our Syrian family is overwhelmed with joy; we now begin the process of completing the government application forms.
 Thank you!!